Proposed Fermi-surface reservoir-engineering and application to realizing unconventional Fermi superfluids in a driven-dissipative non-equilibrium Fermi gas: BCS theory of non-equilibrium superfluid steady state

 The two reservoirs ($\alpha={\rm L, R}$) are described by the Hamiltonian $H_{\rm env}$ in Eq. (\ref{eq_Henv}).
-We assume that both are huge compared to the main system, and are always in the thermal equilibrium state at the common environment temperature $T_{\rm env}$.
+As schematically shown in Fig. \ref{fig3}, $-\omega_{\alpha={\rm L}, {\rm R}}$ in Eq. (\ref{eq_Henv}) gives the bottom of the energy band in the $\alpha$-reservoir, when the energy is measured from the bottom ($\ep_{\bm{p}=0}=0$) of the energy band in the main system.
+We assume that both reservoirs are huge compared to the main system (which is satisfied by taking $\omega_\alpha$ to be sufficiently large compared to $\mu$), and are always in the thermal equilibrium state at the common environment temperature $T_{\rm env}$ \cite{noteT}.
 The particle occupation in each reservoir obeys the ordinary Fermi distribution function at $T_{\rm env}$,

 The coupling between the main system and the reservoirs is described by $H_{\rm mix}$ in Eq. (\ref{eq_Hmix}) with the coupling strength $\Lambda_{\alpha={\rm L},{\rm R}}$.
 For simplicity, we set $\Lambda_{\rm L}=\Lambda_{\rm R}\equiv\Lambda$ in what follows.
-The particle tunneling is assumed to occur between randomly distributing spatial positions $\bm{R}_i^\alpha$ in the $\alpha$-reservoir and ${\bm r}^\alpha_i$ in the main system [$i=1,\cdots N_{\rm t} \gg 1$].
-Although this breaks the translational invariance of the main system, this symmetry property will later recover by taking the spatial average over the tunneling positions \cite{Hanai2016, Hanai2017, Hanai2018}.
+The particle tunneling is assumed to occur between randomly distributing spatial positions $\bm{R}_i^\alpha$ in the $\alpha$-reservoir and ${\bm r}^\alpha_i$ in the main system ($i=1,\cdots N_{\rm t} \gg 1$).
+As we will see later (see Eq.~\eqref{eq:translational invariance} and the paragraphs nearby), the random tunneling points introduced here assures the supply/decay of the particle from/to the reservoir to be uniform \cite{noteRandom}.
+This mimics the experimental situations that we propose below, where the injection of particles are also approximately uniform (to be discussed later).
+This phenomenological modeling parameters $\Lambda$ and $N_t$ would only appear in the expression of the linewidth $\gamma$ [see Eq.~\eqref{eq.pq}], which we interpret as a fitting parameter that would be determined experimentally \cite{Hanai2016,Hanai2017,Hanai2018}.

-In Eq. \eqref{eq_Hmix}, the factor $\exp(i\tau_3 \mu_\alpha t)$ describes the situation that the energy band in the $\alpha$-reservoir is filled up to $\mu_\alpha$ at $T_{\rm env}=0$, when the energy is measured from the bottom ($\ep_{\bm{p}=0}=0$) of the energy band in the main system \cite{Cuevas1996, Kawamura2020, Kawamura2020_JLTP}.
+In Eq. \eqref{eq_Hmix}, the factor $\exp(i\tau_3 \mu_\alpha t)$ describes the situation that the energy band in the $\alpha$-reservoir is filled up to $\mu_\alpha$ (at $T_{\rm env}=0$), as schematically shown in Fig. \ref{fig3} \cite{Kawamura2020, Kawamura2020_JLTP}.
 By imposing the chemical-potential bias $\mu_{\rm L}=\mu+\delta\mu$ and $\mu_{\rm R}=\mu-\delta\mu$ ($\delta\mu>0$) between the two reservoirs, we realize the non-equilibrium steady state in the main system.
-In this paper, we fix the value of the average chemical potential $\mu$, and tune the non-equilibrium situation of the main system by adjusting the tunneling matrix element $\Lambda$, as well as the chemical-potential bias $\delta\mu$.
+In this paper, we fix the value of the average chemical potential $\mu$, and tune the non-equilibrium situation of the main system by adjusting the tunneling matrix element $\Lambda$, as well as the chemical-potential bias $\delta\mu$ \cite{noteP}.